briansunter/graph/site/content/pages/almanack-of-naval-ravikant.md

 ### Create Leverage

-Spend a lot of time deciding on the really important high leverage decisions in your life, like what to work on, who to work with, and where to live.
+Spend a lot of time deciding on the crucial high-leverage decisions in your life, like what to work on, who to work with, and where to live.

 To create wealth, you need to leverage what you do.
-One of the best ways to do this is using "permissionless leverage" like coding or media that you can start utilizing today, rather than labor or capital
+One of the best ways to do this is using "permissionless leverage," like coding or media that you can start utilizing today, rather than labor or capital.

 The main forms of leverage are **code**, **media**, **capital**, and **labor**.